CodecoolGlobal/tech-interview-workbook-lillakiraly-1/docs/module_progbasics.md

 ### Data structures

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!

+##### Lists are used to store multiple items in a single variable.
+List items are ordered, changeable/mutable, and allow duplicate values.
+List items are indexed, the first item has index [0].
+List methods: append() - adds an element at the end of the list, pop() - removes an element from the end of the list or from the specified index, reverse() - reverses the sorting order of the list

 #### What is the difference between a list/array and a set?
 #### What is the purpose and methods of a dictionary/map data structure?